Siddhesh2377/MAD-EXP/README.md

 experiment focuses on different aspects of Android development, allowing users to explore and learn various features.

+## Detailed Installation Guide

+### Prerequisites

+- Android Studio Hedgehog (2023.1.1) or newer
+- Git installed on your system
+- An Android device or emulator with Android 7.0 (API level 24) or higher

+### Step 1: Clone the Repository

+**Option 1: Using Android Studio**

+1. Open Android Studio
+2. Select "Get from Version Control" from the welcome screen
+3. In the URL field, enter: `https://github.com/yourusername/MADEXP.git`
+4. Choose your desired directory location
+5. Click "Clone"

+**Option 2: Using Git Command Line**

+1. Open your terminal or command prompt
+2. Navigate to the directory where you want to clone the project
+3. Run the command:

 ## Features

 The app includes multiple experiments demonstrating: